Nondiscrimination and Equal Employment

 If charges are filed with both Lebanon Valley College and the Commonwealth Court system, the adjudication processes will remain separate and distinct.
 The College’s adjudication of charges will proceed regardless of the criminal justice process.
 After consulting with College staff or agencies listed above, a complainant may decide to file charges with the Annville Township Police Department and/or to file a formal complaint with the appropriate Lebanon Valley College official.

 Complainant and Respondent Initiated Resolution

 In some cases, the complainant or the respondent may request that the parties attempt to reach an informal resolution of a complaint rather than proceeding with formal judicial/student conduct proceedings.
-If both the complainant and the respondent request to participate in this process, the associate dean of student affairs or his/her designee will meet with both parties (separately or together, as appropriate) and attempt to facilitate an appropriate resolution to the matter.
-If the complainant or the respondent withdraws his/her consent to participate in this process before the process is concluded, if the parties cannot agree on an appropriate resolution (including, without limitation, any sanctions to be imposed), or if the associate dean of student affairs or his/her designee determines that the resolution agreed on by the parties is not in the best interests of the College, its students and/or other members of the campus community, the case will be referred to a judicial/student conduct body.
+If both the complainant and the respondent request to participate in this process, the associate dean of student affairs or their designee will meet with both parties (separately or together, as appropriate) and attempt to facilitate an appropriate resolution to the matter.
+If the complainant or the respondent withdraws their consent to participate in this process before the process is concluded, if the parties cannot agree on an appropriate resolution (including, without limitation, any sanctions to be imposed), or if the associate dean of student affairs or their designee determines that the resolution agreed on by the parties is not in the best interests of the College, its students and/or other members of the campus community, the case will be referred to a judicial/student conduct body.
 In some cases, a mediated resolution may not be appropriate even if the complainant and respondent are willing to resolve in mutual ways.

 During a hearing, the complainant and the respondent are afforded the following rights: